Eastern States 100

 Ramsey at the south end is nothing more than a collection of houses and seasonal residences.
 You will cross Pine Creek on a former railroad trestle before climbing to the panoramic Ramsey Bend Vista.
 The north end is Blackwell, a tiny village with the historic Blackwell Hotel restaurant/bar and a small convenience and gift store.
 You will cross a unique one lane steel grate bridge that bends in the middle prior to climbing Gillespie Point - The Matterhorn of the Alleghenies - the only true peak in Pennsylvania.

-In between is miles of hills, rocky hollows, diverse forest and endless views.
+In between are miles of hills, rocky hollows, diverse forest and endless views.
 Wolf Path, Cougar Run, Hemlock Mountain, Jerry Run Falls, Panther Run, and the Algerine Wild Area are just some of the local trails you'll traverse.
 The course is full of single track, old logging roads and abandoned stone quarries.
 Deer, bear, bald eagles, and rattlesnakes may be seen.
 Other than the well-stocked aid stations we will provide, the only civilization centers you will pass through are Ramsey, Blackwell, Hyner Run State Park and Slate Run.

 QUALIFYING FOR EASTERN STATES